 Variety is what makes South of the Border one of America’s most popular rest stops.

 Whiskey Pete’s is considered one of the best rest stops in America because it’s actually an attraction.
 The building itself is a casino that happens to be home to a Flying J.

 It has the traditional truck stop amenities – an ATM, CAT Scales, a FedEx box, a truck store, and lounge – but it also features more.
 Park in one of the 120 semi-truck parking spots and indulge in a race or sports book in the casino.
 Stay in the hotel, take a dip in the pool or shop at one of the several gift shops.
 Take a short walk to find a roller coaster located nearby.
 And if you’re a movie or history buff, make sure to stop by and see the wrecked car of Bonnie and Clyde.

 The mecca of rest stops is, without a doubt, Iowa 80.
 It’s not only the most popular rest stop in the U.S., but it’s also the world’s largest.
 Iowa 80 sits on 225 acres of land, 75 of which are developed.
 It has its own barbershop, chiropractor, dentist, dog wash and truck wash, library and movie theater.
 Take a shower in one of their 24 private rooms, work out in the gym or relax in their driver den.

 If you go at a certain time of the year, you may be lucky enough to take part in the Trucker’s Jamboree, a festival celebrating truck driving and its culture.
 If you can’t make it during the festival, you can always visit the truck showroom and museum.

 Exploring while out on the road delivering loads is a lot of fun – unless you don’t have enough money to pay for gas to get from point A to point B. You can achieve peace of mind during long periods without pay by using transportation factoring.
-Factoring your freight invoices and obtaining fuel cards just got easier.
+Factoring your freight invoices and obtaining fuel cards for trucking just got easier.